 Scholarly Commons Citation

 Vázquez, Carlos Manuel, "The Abiding Exceptionalism of Foreign Relations Doctrine" (2015).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1495.
+1495.